Theta Tau: Local chapter or individual misconduct

 In December 2013, the Michigan Technological University chapter of Theta Tau was suspended for violations of "alcohol, endangerment, community order, disruptive behavior, and hazing provisions."
-Multiple times during their suspension, they were found to be in violation of alcohol provisions and failing to comply with the terms of their suspension, and as a result were expelled in May 2017.
+Multiple times during their suspension, they were found in violation of alcohol provisions and failure to comply with the terms of their suspension, and as a result, were expelled in May 2017.

-In April 2018, the Syracuse University chapter of Theta Tau was expelled after the student newspaper published videos of the chapter's members behaving in ways that the university chancellor considered to be "extremely racist, anti-Semitic, homophobic, sexist and hostile to people with disabilities."
+In April 2018, the Syracuse University chapter of Theta Tau was expelled after video surfaced of members using language that was "extremely racist, anti-Semitic, homophobic, sexist and hostile to people with disabilities."